 The primary goal of this course is for you to learn the basics of 'mathematical reasoning' or 'mathematical ways of knowing'.
 You will learn how mathematics addresses the related concepts of proof, communication, meaning, and truth.
 To provide contrast with mathematical methodology, your paper will examine how some other discipline (your major, minor or some other field of interest) approaches these same fundamental concepts.
-You can find examples of such papers at math.ups.edu/~bryans/Current/journal_toc.html.
+You can find examples of such papers at math.ups.edu/~bryans/Current/journal\toc.html.

 Clearly this material begs for entire books rather than a paper written in 2-4 weeks, so keep your topic focussed.
-The primary goal of the paper is for you to investigate how different disciplines deal (or don't) with such philosophical fundamentals as: proof, communication, or truth.
+The primary goal of the paper is for you to investigate how some other discipline deals (or doesn't) with such philosophical fundamentals as: proof, communication, or truth.